On Saturday, it will have been one year since my parents drove to our house with this guy in tow.

 Avon’s Bad Day

-One memory that stands out from his first couple months here is when I came home from the gym, and Avon was uncomfortable, still, and not at all himself.
+One memory that stands out from his first couple months here is when I came home from the gym.
+Avon was uncomfortable, still, and not at all himself.
 He wasn’t interested in food and looked nauseous.

-The next day, he continued to be sedentary and ill, and so we took him to the vet, where they did an X-ray.
-They couldn’t find anything wrong, but said that if he still wasn’t eating in 24 hours, they would have to do exploratory surgery.
+The next day, he continued to be sedentary and ill.
+So we took him to the vet, where they did an X-ray.
+They couldn’t find anything wrong.
+But said that if he still wasn’t eating in 24 hours, they would have to do exploratory surgery.

 My heart ached at the idea of sending a tiny kitten in for surgery.